scottdorman/hurricane-safety/what-to-do.md

 - **Important records** Place everything you own that is important and necessary in a backpack or small box that is easy to grab.
 Include your wallet with ID, phone, hand sanitizer, snacks, etc. Get plastic sleeves for important documents.
 - **Cash is king** Make sure you have cash on hand
 - **Don't forget the pets** Stock up on pet food and fill up bowls of water for your pets.
 If you have to evacuate, remember pets are family too!
 Take them with you!
-- **Freeze a coin in a cup** Freeze a cup of water, place a coin on top after it is frozen and keep it in your freezer.
-This will help you gauge the freezer temperature if the power goes out.
-If the coin stays on top, the food stayed frozen; if the coin falls into the water, the freezer thawed out and most food will likely need to be thrown away.
-This is very helpful if you have to leave and come back, as it may appear everything is still frozen, but if the coin is in the cup you'll know

 #### What to do during a hurricane